jrr6/cloud-sml/client/src/monaco-config/README.md

 # Themes

+Using the new `vscode-textmate` approach, first follow the `plutil` instructions under "Language Grammars" to convert a `tmTheme` plist file to JSON, then load that JSON directly in the `SimpleLanguageInfoProvider`.
+However, to ensure various other UI elements are correctly colored, you'll also need to use a "basis theme" as specified below.

+---

+These directions are for using `monaco-editor-textmate` (which never quite seemed to work) as well as generating a "basis theme" for the `vscode-textmate` approach:

 Themes can be added in one of two ways (method 2 seems to work better?—see note below):

 1. Pull `.json` VS Code themes from VS Code extensions (for instance, `~/.vscode/extensions/zhuangtongfa.material-theme-3.11.4/themes/OneDark-Pro-flat.json`).
 Then run, e.g., `npx monaco-vscode-textmate-theme-converter -i ~/Downloads/OneDark-Pro-flat.json -o themes/dark.json` to convert the VS Code JSON to Monaco JSON.